civol/HDLRuby/README.md

 #### Parallel and sequential execution

-Time behaviors can include both parallel and sequential blocks.
+Time behaviors are by default sequential but they can include both parallel and sequential blocks.
 The execution semantic is the following:

  - A sequential block in a time behavior is executed sequentially.